databricks/spark-training/strata_2013/index.md

 # Launching a Spark/Shark Cluster on EC2

 For the Strata tutorial, we have provided you with login credentials for an existing EC2 cluster.
-To launch your own cluster (after the event, for example), follow [these instructions](launching-a-cluster.html).
+If, for some reason, you want to to launch your own cluster using your own EC2 credentials (after the event, for example), follow [these instructions](launching-a-cluster.html).

 # Logging into the Cluster